redhat-et/performance-benchmarking/submariner-ec2-custom-multi-active-worker/README.md

 ```

 - Once the playbooks are finished, look for the output of the Ansible task that provides the Grafana web address.
+- The Grafana/Graphite collector can also be a separate standalone service.
+By adding the env `external_grafana_collector` to `vars.yml` an instance will not be provisioning by the plays.

 ```
  msg: Grafana URL is at http://54.165.144.148